Part of the Children with Disability NZ network:

 Autism and Sensory Processing

-Many autistic children experience the world differently through sensory processing.
+Many autistic children experience the world differently due to sensory processing differences.

 Some children may actively seek sensory input through movement, spinning, pressure, climbing, swinging, sound, or touch.